egzonpllana/DynamicComponentView/README.md

     assign in a storyboard or a .xib file.
 For example, when we want a cornerRadius property available in a Storyboard, we create a cornerRadius property inside our custom view and mark it with @IBInspectable.

+## How to use ##
+    Connect your ResultTestView view to your viewcontroller from storyboard.
+    Update view dynamically whenever you need you set the values in viewDidLoad().

+    View attributes:
+        .scoredPoints: Int
+        .requiredPointsToPass: Int
+        .totalPoints: Int

+    The view will manage by itself moving the score views, updating score labels and other UI components.

 ## Preview ##